rage/programming-23/data/part-2/1-programming_terminology.md

 ## Data type

-The _data type_ refers to the characteristics of any value present in the program.
-In the following bit of code the data type of the variable `name` is string or `str`, and the data type of the variable `result` is integer or `int`.:
+_Data type_ refers to the characteristics of any value present in the program.
+In the following bit of code the data type of the variable `name` is string or `str`, and the data type of the variable `result` is integer or `int`:

 ```python
 name = "Anna"